안녕하세요! 토미입니다.

 I will explain this kind of rule along with the sample sentences!

-And, let’s become a super intermediate master by learning more and more useful expressions!
-And pass TOPIK II level 4!
+And, let’s become an intermediate master by learning more and more valuable expressions!
+And pass TOPIK II Level 4!
 You can do it, for sure!

 그럼 시작할게요!

-You use this to indicate that the state of affairs or the action in the following clause appears to be just like the same as the state of affairs or the action in the preceding clause.
+You use this to indicate that the state of affairs or the action in the following clause appears to be the same as in the preceding clause.

 For example, when I say, 기쁘다 “(I’m) happy,” it will be more convincing if I say, 날아갈 듯이 기쁘다, “(I am) so happy like I want to fly away!”